EQWorks/python-curriculum/03-data-containers-and-repetitions-3.md

 ### With context manager

 The `with` statement involves an interesting Python mechanism known as runtime context management, you can read more details about it through its [official documentation](https://docs.python.org/3.8/reference/compound_stmts.html#with).
-In this particular case, the built-in `open()` function implements such a context manager which eliminates the need of some common tasks such as opening a file and closing it when it is no longer needed (or when an exception is raised).
+In this particular case, the built-in `open()` function implements such a context manager which eliminates the need of some common chores such as opening a file and closing it when it is no longer needed (or when an exception is raised).

 ### I/O - File system (output)